cduvallet/match_hmdb/README.md

-# blast_hmdb
+# match_hmdb

-Script to blast mz's against HMDB database.
+Script to match mz's to the HMDB database.

 In other words, given a feature table with a column labeled `mz`, find all HMDB features within a certain ppm tolerance for each of the mz's in that column.
 If a feature doesn't have a mass match in